-Ash Wednesday: Pope Francis’s Service And Glitter In Place Of Ashes
+Ash Wednesday: Pope Francis’ Service And Glitter In Place Of Ashes

 Once Edman’s message got out, other religious leaders from different denominations also decided to take part.
 While traditionally a Catholic idea, other denominations also now have their own Ash Wednesday services and thought that using glitter instead of ashes would be a positive change while also sending a message of hope and support to the LGBT community at the same time.

-How did you spend Ash Wednesday and could you ever see Pope Francis one day using glitter instead of ashes to celebrate Lent?
+How did you spend Ash Wednesday?
+Could you ever see Pope Francis one day using glitter instead of ashes to celebrate Lent?

 [Featured Image by Alessandra Tarantino/AP Images]